E5F6/E5F6/readme.md

 [![](https://visitcount.itsvg.in/api?id=Priyanxhuu&label=Profile%20Views&color=12&icon=1&pretty=false)](https://visitcount.itsvg.in)

-This profile is used for tsting purposes Visit @Priyannxhuu for projects and more
+This profile is used for testing purposes Visit @Priyannxhuu for projects and more